Mister Jiu’s

 Fried Rice: Whatever protein is in season.
 Crab, squab, lobster.

-Sesame Balls: The dessert.
+Sesame Balls: A dessert.
 Crispy outside, chewy inside.

-The cocktail program is built around Chinese ingredients and is worth ordering from.
-The tasting menu is the best way to see the full range of the kitchen.
+The cocktail program is built around Chinese ingredients.
+The tasting menu covers the broader range of the kitchen.

 Practical Info